-The 1976 Eisenhower Dollar featured a new reverse design issued to celebrate bicentennial of the American Revolution.
+The 1976 Eisenhower Dollar (Buy on eBay) featured a new reverse design issued to celebrate bicentennial of the American Revolution.
 The redesign of the denomination was authorized by Congress, along with the requirement that coins issued between July 4, 1975 and January 1, 1977 should carry the date “1776-1976” rather than the date of mintage.

 A national contest was held to solicit Bicentennial coinage designs from the public.
 There were 884 entries received with bicentennial designs for the dollar, half dollar, and quarter.
 The winning entry for the Eisenhower Dollar was submitted by Dennis R. Williams, who at the time of selection was a 22 year old student majoring in sculpture.
 He was awarded $5,000 for his design featuring the Liberty Bell extending over the moon.